Control-enhanced quantum metrology under Markovian noise: Introduction

 In this work, we propose a control-enhanced quantum metrology scheme to tackle the noise issue.
 It functions by iteratively refreshing adjustable controls to alter the encoding dynamics, thus automatically driving the system to certain states that are more robust to the noises under consideration.
-We use a gradient-free Nelder-Mead simplex algorithm \cite{nelder1965simplex} to accomplish the learning process, which costs less experimental resources and is more likely to reach global optimum compared to the gradient-based algorithms.
+We use a gradient-free Nelder-Mead simplex algorithm \cite{nelder1965simplex} to accomplish the learning process, which requires fewer experimental resources and is more likely to reach global optimum than the gradient-based algorithms.
+Other gradient-free algorithms \cite{mueller_2022,Rossignolo_2022,yang2019improved} are also applicable here.
 To demonstrate its effectiveness, we test it in the case of frequency estimation under common Markovian noise environments.
-We also compare the proposed scheme with the ancilla-assisted scheme \cite{DF14,HM16,WW18,HM18}, showing that almost an order of the precision improvement can be achieved.
-Furthermore, we experimentally verify the proposed scheme in nuclear magnetic resonance system considering pure dephasing noise.
+We also compare the proposed scheme with the ancilla-assisted scheme \cite{DF14,HM16,WW18,HM18}, showing that the precision can be improved by almost an order of magnitude.
+Furthermore, we experimentally verify the proposed scheme in a nuclear-magnetic-resonance system considering pure dephasing noise.
 The outline of this study is described as follows.
-Firstly, we introduce the control-enhanced quantum metrology scheme in Sec. \ref{framework}.
-Secondly, we conduct numerical simulations considering several kinds of Markovian noise channels in Sec. \ref{numerical simulations }.
+First, we introduce the control-enhanced quantum metrology scheme in Sec. \ref{framework}.
+Second, we conduct numerical simulations considering several kinds of Markovian noise channels in Sec. \ref{numerical simulations }.
 Next, we show the results of experimental verifications in Sec. \ref{experiment}.
-Finally, some conclusions and discussions are provided in Sec. \ref{conclusion}.
+Finally, some conclusions and a discussion are provided in Sec. \ref{conclusion}.